 Subject Leader: Ms J Prior

-The Art Department remains judged as outstanding, based on the department review in 2015/16.
+The Art department continues to be judged as outstanding, based on the most recent department review.

-Ms Prior is an outstanding leader, driving the department forward.
+Ms Prior is an outstanding leader who continues to drive the department forward.
 The department are hard-working and there is a strong team spirit, with much collaboration within the department.

-There is close monitoring of student progress and detailed intervention tracking systems are in place, which all supports the excellent outcomes that student achieve.
+There is close monitoring of student progress and detailed intervention tracking systems are in place, which all supports the excellent outcomes that students achieve.

-External assessors remain highly complementary of the work studied/produced by the students and how well the work of other artists is analysed by students - they cite the opportunities to visit Art galleries as an excellent curriculum opportunity provided by the department.
+External visitors remain highly complimentary of the work studied/produced by the students and how well the work of other artists is analysed by students - they cite the opportunities to visit Art galleries as an excellent curriculum opportunity provided by the department.

 Students’ Views and Attitudes